vinogradova-lab/cell-type-specific-proximity-labeling/README.md

 Notes for file: processed_census-out_04172023_CRW_A-5_16pl_M
-- condition scheme does not match other files so needed to make follwing changes for GFAP condition:
+- condition scheme does not match other files so needed to make follwing changes:
+  - usually we compare the two conditions in a file in the end this is not the case here so skipping final pass_cutoff filter - which checks if either condition has passed with min 2 replicates - for this file specifically we treat GFAP and BAT individually thats why each condition has its own final table (BAT - min 2 replicates must have passed cutoff to be in final protein list, GFAP: at least one of the 3 ratios must have passed to be in final protein list)
-  - cre+ filtering is done on all 3 cre+ channels (ctrl, fast, LPS) if at least 2 pass sum and cv then protein passes
+  - for GFAP cre+ filtering is done on all 3 cre+ channels (ctrl, fast, LPS) if at least 2 pass sum and cv then protein passes
   - Cre(-)_Ctrl_W6 is the control for all Cre(+) samples
-  - because the goal is not to compare GFAP to BAT - need to split final protein table and filter individually to get the final protein list
-  - since there are no replicates - cannot create volcano plots for GFAP condition as well as can't compare to BAT (the other condition in this file) - therefore, creating one volcano plot for BAT condition (cre+/cre-) and scatterplots to comapre fold change for GFAP
+  - since there are no replicates for GFAP - creating scatterplots to comapre fold change for GFAP